Ovarian Vein Embolization

 How should I prepare?

-You must stop taking aspirin and vitamin E at least five days before the procedure.
+Stop taking aspirin and vitamin E at least five days before the procedure.

 In general, you should not eat or drink anything after midnight the day of your procedure.
 However, you may take your routine medications with sips of water.
 If you are diabetic and take insulin, you should talk to your doctor as your usual insulin dose may need to be adjusted.